Solidarity action: Germany

-The secondary action is also legal if there is a close relationship between the target in the secondary dispute and the primary dispute, on the premise that in such case the secondary target can influence the primary one.
+The secondary action was also legal if there is a close relationship between the target in the secondary dispute and the primary dispute, on the premise that in such case the secondary target can influence the primary one.

+In 2007, the Federal Labour Court revided its jurisdictional position on secondary action.
+Secondary action is now generally considered legal unless it is unsuitable, unnecessary or inappropriate in order to support the primary action.